efgics/fds/assignments/assignment6.md

 ## Grading Policy
  - 2 (out of 7) points will be received if A6.py runs all of the DecisionTreeClassifier models using the expected parameters.
- - The remaining 5 points are based upon your answers provided in the [A6 Analysis Template.docx](DecisionTree/A6 Analysis Template.docx) document.
+ - The remaining 5 points are based upon your answers provided in A6 Analysis Template.docx.
 Each question is worth 1 point and typing your performance metrics into the tables is worth 1 point.
 In the tables, please round your performance metrics to 3 decimal places.
 This document should be saved as A6.pdf and placed in your DecisionTree folder on GitHub.